danielrd6/ifscube/docs/oned_fit.rst

 This part of the configuration file sets the main options of the fitting process.

-* continuum_line_weight: number
-    When fitting a pseudo-continuum function, sets the weight of pixels near spectral features to this number.
-Setting this option to 1.0 effectively disables it, while setting it to zero makes the pseudo-continuum fitting completely insensitive to any pixels within 3 times the given sigma from the line center.
 * fit_continuum: 'yes', 'no'
     Fits a polynomial pseudo continuum before fitting the spectral features.
 * fitting_window: lambda_0:lambda_1